elratmacfat/clp/README.md

 ![](docs/img/processor-component.png)

-`Parser`, `DescriptorMap` and `CommandMap` have to be defined by the application (The library comes with a default parser, though).
+`Parser`, `DescriptorMap` and `CommandMap` have to be initialized by the application (The library comes with a default parser, though).
 However, these three sub-components have one thing in common, the `CommandLine` class, that represents the logical structure of any instruction.
 In order to put this library to use, the following definition of a *command line* must be agreed on.

 - A command line has exactly one element that is called the *command*.
 - A command can have *options* and *parameters*.